openvinotoolkit/openvino/docs/articles_en/openvino_workflow/gen_ai.md

 To run Generative AI models using native OpenVINO APIs you need to follow regular **Сonvert -> Optimize -> Deploy** path with a few simplifications.

 To convert model from Hugging Face you can use Optimum-Intel export feature that allows to export model in OpenVINO format without invoking conversion API and tools directly, as it is shown above.
 In this case, the conversion process is a bit more simplified.
-You can still use regular conversion path if model comes from outside of Hugging Face ecosystem, i.e., in source framework format (PyTorch, etc.)
+You can still use a regular conversion path if model comes from outside of Hugging Face ecosystem, i.e., in source framework format (PyTorch, etc.)

 Model optimization could be performed within Hugging Face or directly using NNCF as described :doc:`here <weight_compression>`.